How do stolen vehicle trends impact auto insurance premiums in Canada?

 With files from Jessica Ho

 Stolen vehicle trends are a concern nationwide, and your car could be next.
-Here’s everything you need to know about car theft in Canada (and how it impacts your insurance).
+Here’s everything you need to know about car theft in Canada, and how it impacts the cost of your insurance premiums.

 Key takeaways on stolen vehicle trends

-- Because insurance premiums are all about weighing the risk, frequently stolen cars and drivers who live in theft-prone areas tend to face more expensive rates.
-Driving the #1 most stolen car in Canada results in approximately a 20% increase in insurance rates.
+- Living in a theft-prone area or driving a frequently stolen vehicle can lead to higher rates.
+Driving the #1 most stolen car in Canada (2021 Toyota RAV4) results in approximately a 18% increase in insurance rates.

 2025 Auto Theft Trend Report